-Every mother who has just given birth needs a postpartum doula!
-There was a time when a mother would give birth and her whole family and even tribe would gather around her and make sure she was taken care of.
-In our culture today many new moms find themselves alone, isolated and expected to do it all.
-Unfortunately we have gotten away from the “it takes a village” mentality.
-A postpartum doula fills that gap and provides the emotional, physical, practical and informational support a new family needs.
+Every parent bringing a newborn baby into their family needs a postpartum doula!
+There was a time when a woman would give birth and her whole family and even tribe would gather around her and make sure she was taken care of.
+In our culture today, many new parents find themselves alone, isolated, and expected to do it all.
+We have unfortunately gotten away from the “it takes a village” mentality.
+A postpartum doula fills that gap and provides the emotional, physical, practical, and informational support a new family needs.

 "My very favorite thing about being a postpartum doula is watching parents step into their confidence!
 I hold the space, meeting them where they are at in that moment ~ and provide the support, information and resources they need to be the best parents they can be." ~ Sierra Brooks